zdorward/launchpad/README.md

 I worked on the app for most of the summer of 2018, and finally published it to the Google Play Store on November 27, 2018.
 I later published the app on the Apple App Store in early 2019 (though it is only available through TestFlight).

-Please explore the lib folder to see my code!
+Please explore the my code in the lib folder!